UPDATED: 80 Ecommerce Statistics Retailers Need to Know in 2020

 How to Improve Payment/Checkout Performance

 Lifting checkout conversion rates is one of the biggest challenges retailers face, as evidenced by these ecommerce statistics.
 E-tailers need to innovate at points of sale in order to get a jump on their competitors.

 Alternative financing is a powerful way to introduce innovation into the ecommerce funnel.
 Bread’s white-label software integrates with ecommerce platforms and allows consumers to spread payments over time with zero interest levied.
 This allows retailers to increase consumer purchasing power while reducing pain points around big-ticket purchases.

 Pay-over-time options are just one way of reducing friction around payment.
 Find out more about how to create frictionless checkouts.

-- Mobile sales accounted for 40% of all purchases made on Black Friday in 2018. (source: OuterBox)
+Mobile sales accounted for 69% of Black Friday and Cyber Monday sales in 2019. (source: Shopify)

 How to Improve Mobile Performance

-M-commerce is the fastest-growing sector for online retail.
-This growth means that ecommerce retailers must prioritize mobile consumers, adopting the kind of mobile-first approach taken by web designers in the last few years.
+M-commerce is one of the fastest-growing channels for retail commerce.
+This growth means that ecommerce retailers must prioritize mobile consumers.

 Mobile-first ecommerce starts with addressing pain points around mobile shopping.
 Back in 2017, Comscore found that 20% of consumers cited security worries as their biggest barrier to buying on mobile.
 Retailers can go a long way towards allaying those worries through up-to-date technology: